Soil animal days

 Earthworms vs woodlice

-Some years turned out to be a year of extremes, especially weatherwise: first dry for a long time, then very wet and on average always warm.
-This may have been to the earthworm's advantage and the woodlouse's detriment, suggests woodlice expert and Soil Animal Days stalwart Matty Berg from Amsterdam's VU University.
-"The weather has indeed played tricks on the woodlice this year.
+Some years turned out to be a year of extremes, especially weatherwise: dry for a long time, or on the contrary very wet.
+This latter may be to the earthworm's advantage and the woodlouse's detriment, suggests woodlice expert and Soil Animal Days stalwart Matty Berg from Amsterdam's VU University.
+"The weather indeed plays tricks on the woodlice.
 They cannot tolerate drought very well."

 Earthworms, therefore, were the overall winners after a number of years in which the woodlouse was the odds-on favourite.
-Meanwhile, the number of human participants last year was significantly higher than usual: 1188.
-"These were truly Soil Animal Days XL", says organiser Gerard Korthals from the Centre of Soil Ecology, which was set up by NIOO together with Wageningen UR.
-In previous years, many people went looking for soil animals in groups.
-This year, a higher percentage went solo - which may well have been a result of the pandemic.
+Meanwhile, the number of human participants are significantly higher than before.
+"These are truly Soil Animal Days XL", says organiser Gerard Korthals from Wageningen UR and previously the Netherlands Institute of Ecology (NIOO-KNAW).

-Between them, the participants counted an unprecedented 17,500 soil animals: "another record" according to Korthals' colleague, Ron de Goede from Wageningen UR.
-After eight editions of the Soil Animal Days, this now brings the total number of soil animals found and counted to more than 84,000.
+Between them, the participants counted an unprecedented 21,000 soil animals last year: "another record" according to Korthals' colleague, Ron de Goede from Wageningen UR.
+After nine editions of the Soil Animal Days, this now brings the total number of soil animals found and counted to more than 100,000.

 Another conclusion is that the weather is indeed an important factor when it comes to the survival and level of activity of soil animals.
 In 2017, arachnids came out on top after a wet season while in 2018 - a dry year - there were lots of woodlice and few slugs.
 "We can conclude that in dry years, in particular, the type of garden and the way in which it is maintained are key factors for the survival of soil animals in the city."

 So how about the future?
-Will 2023 be another unusual year for soil animals?
-Find out with us between 22 September and 8 October, when the Soil Animal Days return for the ninth edition!
+Will 2024 be another unusual year for soil animals?
+Find out with us between 20 September and 7 October, when the Soil Animal Days return for the tenth edition!